oroinc/documentation/user_guide/accounts.rst

 ^^^^^^^^^^^^^^^^

 Once the accounts have been added to the system you can :ref:`merge <user-guide-accounts-merge>` them, to get a full view of customer activities, regardless of the :term:`channels <Channel>`.
-For example, if it has appeared that several accounts have been created for the different representatives of the same client, or that your business-to-business partner has started another channel (e.g. buying from you Magento store).
+This can be useful if, for example, it has appeared that several accounts have been created for the different representatives of the same client, or that your business-to-business partner has started another channel (e.g. buying from you Magento store).

 In order to merge accounts: